dxos/dxos/docs/docs/specs/v0/composer.md

 - how to do paging of large result sets
 - how to detect circular / infinite trees and deal with them
-- how to expand `getTreeNodes` lazily / in a timely manner without losing too much fidelity in the Tree
+- how to expand `getNodes` lazily / in a timely manner without losing too much fidelity in the Tree

 #### How Kai relates to this model